Bavarian Forest National Park

 The state of play: Successful deployment of an instance for the data collection and unification

-In cooperation with the team led by Prof. Dr. Birgitta König-Ries from the Institute of Computer Science at the Friedrich Schiller University in Jena, an instance of the BEXIS2 software was made available to the Bavarian Forest National Park for data collection and standardisation.
-Supporting a wide range of data types and structures, this service is ideally suited for the systematic merging of existing and newly created data sets in the National Park.
-BEXIS2 was successfully tested in the national park with the data collection for the climate research project BIOKLIM.
-The data management system is a good starting point for the national park to develop a process for long-term archiving of the data in the next step.
+In collaboration with Prof. Dr. Birgitta König-Ries' team from the Institute of Computer Science at the Friedrich Schiller University in Jena, an instance of the BEXIS2 information system has been made available to the Bavarian Forest National Park for data collection and standardization.
+By supporting a variety of data types and structures, this service is ideally suited for the systematic consolidation of existing and emerging data sets in the national park.
+BEXIS2 has undergone a successful test in the national park with the recording of data from the BIOKLIM climate research project.
+The data management system is a good starting point for the national park to develop a process for the long-term archiving of data in the next step.

-As a special authority of the Bavarian State Ministry for the Environment and Consumer Protection, the National Park is obliged to offer digital and analog records for archiving to the State Archives, whose Directorate General is also a partner in the NFDI4Biodiversity network.
-The two institutions are now working on implementing a long-term archiving concept for data from the BIOKLIM project.
-With one of the next updates, BEXIS will receive support for the ABCD format widely used in biodiversity research.
-This will enable the national park to exchange its data with the international research community in a standardized way - for example via GBIF, one of the major biodiversity data portals.
+As a special authority of the Bavarian State Ministry of the Environment and Consumer Protection, the National Park is obliged to offer digital and analog documents for archiving to the State Archives, whose General Directorate is also a use case partner of the NFDI4Biodiversity network.
+The two institutions are now working on the implementation of a long-term archiving concept with the option of exchanging data from the BIOKLIM project with the international research community in a standardized way - for example via GBIF, one of the major biodiversity data portals.
+This is supported by the data export from BEXIS2 in ABCD format, which is widely used in biodiversity research.

 Further info